 Are CVD Diamonds Expensive?

 But that’s not to say that CVD diamonds aren’t valuable, because they certainly are.
 These are diamonds, after all, in every sense of the word.
 CVD diamonds are often used to stunning effect in engagement rings and other jewelry pieces.
-If you want a clearer idea of how much you can expect to spend on CVD and other lab-grown diamonds, check out the Clean Origins collection.
+If you want a clearer idea of how much you can expect to spend on CVD and other lab-grown diamonds, check out how Clean Origin compares to other man made brands, below.

 What Are Some Other Benefits of CVD Diamonds?